writeradam/project-showcase/llm-researcher/README.md

 You can allow unstable features in a few ways.

 #### How to allow unstable Rust features in Docker ####
-If you're running the code in Docker, add an `ENV` line before your build step in the `Dockerfile'
+If you're running the code in Docker, add an `ENV` line before your build step in the `Dockerfile`.

 ```dockerfile
 FROM rust:1.80